mbabynames search ✿

 Cohen Reid

-Cohen, meaning "noble and strong", pairs with Reid, meaning "red-haired".
+Cohen, meaning "priest", pairs with Reid, meaning "red-haired".
 The meanings point in complementary directions.
 Reid (1 syllable) provides a firm close after the longer Cohen.

 Cohen Quinn